Sparkling wine: Sekt

-The first facility to produce Sekt following the original French recipe was founded in 1825 in Pressburg (Bratislava) by Johann Fischer and Michael Schönbauer, both local burghers.
-The company, later renamed Hubert J.E. after J.E.
-Hubert of the Hubert family, which bought the company from Johann Fischer in 1877, continues to produce sekt until today.
+The first facility to produce Sekt following the original French recipe was founded in 1825 in Pressburg (today Bratislava, Slovakia) by Johann Fischer and Michael Schönbauer, both local burghers.
+The company, later renamed Hubert J. E. after J. E. Hubert of the Hubert family, which bought the company from Johann Fischer in 1877, continues to produce Sekt in Slovakia today.

 Pezsgő

 The Hungarian equivalent for sparkling wine is pezsgő.
 The beginning of significant sparkling wine production in Hungary is dated back to the first half of the 19th century.
 The first wineries of sparkling wine were founded near Pozsony (today Bratislava, Slovakia) by Johann Fischer and Dr. Michael Schönbauer in 1825 (the first in Central-Europe) and Esch és Társa in 1835.
 A couple of decades later the main producers moved to the Buda Hills and Budafok nearby the capital creating a new center of production, the so-called "Hungarian Champagne" still existing nowadays.
 At the end of the 19th century the two most important wineries were József Törley és Társa moving from Reims, France to Budafok in 1882 and Louis és César-François founded in 1886.
 After the Soviet era the Hungarian wine sector was reborn.
 New and old wineries are seeking for the forgotten roots.
 Most of the Hungarian sparkling wines are made by the charmat and transvasée methods and a small but steadily growing amount by the traditional, champagneois method.
 The sorts of grape used during production can be international like Chardonnay, Pinot noir, Riesling, Muscat Ottonel, Muscat Lunel or natives like Olaszrizling, Kékfrankos, Furmint, Királyleányka, Hárslevelű, Kéknyelű and Juhfark.